JMPerez/jmperez.github.com/source/_posts/2017/2017-06-29-reading-list.md

 - [Alex Fernández](https://twitter.com/pinchito) has published [How Much Did JSDayES 2017 Cost?](http://pinchito.es/2017/jsdayes-2017-cost.html).
 This is a conference [I attended](/jsdayes-madrid-2017) and it's eye-opening to see how much effort is put behind the scenes.

 - I'm from Alicante, Spain, and I was very happy to find out about [React Alicante 2017](http://reactalicante.es).
 There are not many tech conferences in the area, and I hope it is a success.
-Unfortunately I won't be able to attend, but i¡ll keep a close eye on it.
+I'm glad I'll attend!